cultureamp/kaizen-design-system/packages/package-bundler/README.md

 ## build-shared-ui

 For shared UI packages (CSS modules and/or Tailwind).
-Styles will be automatically injected when consumed.
+All styles will be combined into a single stylesheet in the dist (`{PACKAGE_NAME}/dist/styles.css`), to be imported by the consumer.

 ### `package.json`